vscode-devcontainers/latex/README.md

-# Draft
+# LaTeX

-`Draft` - This image is currently work in progess.
+This image is for writing LaTeX documents.

 ## Configuration